 The condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
 All intercompany accounts and transactions among consolidated entities were eliminated upon consolidation.
-The unaudited condensed consolidated financial statements were prepared in accordance with GAAP in the United States for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. As permitted under those rules certain footnotes or other financial information can be condensed or omitted.
-These financial statements and related disclosures have been prepared with the assumption that users of the interim financial information have read or have access to the audited consolidated financial statements for the preceding fiscal year.
+The unaudited condensed consolidated financial statements were prepared in accordance with GAAP in the United States and with the instructions to Form 10-Q and Article 10 of Regulation S-X for interim financial reporting.
+As permitted under those rules certain footnotes or other financial information can be condensed or omitted.
+These condensed consolidated financial statements and related disclosures have been prepared with the assumption that users of the interim financial information have read or have access to the audited consolidated financial statements for the preceding fiscal year.
 Accordingly, these statements should be read in conjunction with the audited consolidated financial statements and related notes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 9, 2023.

-These financial statements have been prepared on the same basis as the Company's annual consolidated financial statements and, in the opinion of management, reflect all adjustments, consisting only of normal and recurring adjustments that are necessary for a fair statement of the Company's consolidated financial information.
-The interim results of operations are not necessarily indicative of the results that may be expected for the full year.
+These condensed consolidated financial statements have been prepared on the same basis as the Company's annual consolidated financial statements and, in the opinion of management, reflect all adjustments, consisting only of normal and recurring adjustments that are necessary for a fair statement of the Company's consolidated financial information.
+The interim results of operations are not necessarily indicative of the results that may be expected for the full year, or for any other future annual or interim period.